torbsd/torbsd.github.io/docs/obsd-alix.md

 251658240 bytes transferred in 545.317 secs (461489 bytes/sec)

 ```

+The same wipe process can be done with the USB flash media, which will be used for the install.

 To confirm the data is written to the microSD card, mount it and check the contents: